gal16v8d/pvz-ui/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, create a `.env` file (you can inspect available sample `.env.sample`), then you can use the following commands:

 ### `npm run dev`